-I get the 4" matchboxes with pre-printed designs from HomArt.
+The decorative matchboxes are from HomArt.
 It is the wholesale division of AREO, a home furnishings company based in Irvine, CA. If you have a sales & tax use certificate, you can set up a wholesale account with them pretty quickly.
-Minimum order is $100 and their turnaround time is 1-2 weeks, if the item is in stock.
+Minimum order is $100, and their turnaround time is 1-2 weeks, if the item is in stock.

-If you have more lead time and need even larger quantities, then I recommend my other supplier, Maryland Match, based in Baltimore, MD.
-Their MOQ is 1,000 matchboxes and turnaround time is 3-4 months for 4" and 11" matchboxes, and 9-12 weeks for 2" matchboxes.
-Further, they are a full-service printing house, so you can either get the boxes plain or with your own custom design.
+The plain white boxes are from Maryland Match, based in Baltimore, MD.
+Their MOQ is 1,000 matchboxes, and turnaround time is 3-4 months for 4" and 11" matchboxes, and 9-12 weeks for 2" matchboxes.
+Further, they are a full-service printing house, so you can either get the boxes in plain colors or printed with your own custom designs.

 Maryland Match Links:

 Where do you get your loose matchsticks?

 I manually prepare the packets of loose matchsticks myself as a courtesy since so many customers have requested it.
 I don't get them from anywhere.
 They are neither manufactured nor imported like this.
 All matchsticks are packed into boxes, then usually shrink wrapped, and then sent overseas to US importers like the ones I use (see details in the section above).
 They are mainly for retail sale, not wholesale, so I do not have unlimited quantities.

 Can I get custom printing on the matchboxes?

 No, I don't do custom printing on the matchboxes.
 See the above question for details about one of my suppliers, Maryland Match, which is a printing company as well as matchstick importer.

 Do the matchsticks come in other sizes besides 2", 4" and 11"?